zhenning/riak_wiki/pages/Adding-and-Removing-Nodes.md

 random node in the cluster, thus making its own claims known to the other nodes.

-After it ensured that all the vnodes it's responsible for are running (vnodes are mapped to Erlang processes), partition handoff eventually starts, transferring data from existing nodes to the new one.
+After it ensured that all the vnodes it's responsible for are running (vnodes are mapped to Erlang processes), partition handoff will start, transferring data from existing nodes to the new one.
 The handoff is initiated by the existing nodes after they received the new cluster state, as the vnodes running on them realize that they're not a primary replica for a particular partition anymore, therefore transferring all their data to the new primary replica on the node that just joined.

-This process happens asynchronously, as the gossip is updated across the cluster over the next couple of minutes.
+This process happens asynchronously as the gossip is updated across the cluster over the next couple of minutes.
 Remember that after claiming its partitions the new node only gossips the new cluster state to a random node in the cluster, which then in turn gossips the state to the other nodes, so it can take up to a